Commonwealth of the Philippines: Pre-war

 The new Commonwealth government embarked on ambitious nation-building policies in preparation for economic and political independence.
 These included national defense (such as the National Defense Act of 1935, which organized conscription in the country), greater control over the economy, the perfection of democratic institutions, education reforms, the improvement of transport, the promotion of local capital, and industrialization.

-However, several uncertainties proved to be major problems, especially the diplomatic and military situation in Southeast Asia, the level of U.S. commitment to the eventual Republic of the Philippines, and economic factors due to the Great Depression.
+However, several uncertainties proved to be major problems, especially the diplomatic and military situation in Southeast Asia, the level of US commitment to the eventual Republic of the Philippines, and economic factors due to the Great Depression.
 The situation was further complicated by the presence of agrarian unrest and power struggles between Osmeña and Quezon, especially after Quezon was permitted re-election after a six-year term.

 A proper evaluation of the policies' effectiveness or failure is difficult due to the Japanese invasion and occupation during World War II.

 World War II

 Imperial Japan launched a surprise attack on the Philippines on the morning of December 8, 1941.
 The Commonwealth government drafted the Philippine Army into the U.S. Army Forces Far East, which would resist Japanese occupation.
 Manila was declared an open city to prevent its destruction, and occupied by the Japanese on January 2, 1942.
 Meanwhile, fighting against the Japanese continued on the Bataan Peninsula, Corregidor, and Leyte until the final surrender of joint United States-Philippine forces in May 1942.